bakpakin/Fennel/api.md

 Takes these additional options:

 * `readChunk()`: a function that when called, returns a string of source code.
-  The empty is string or nil is used as the end of source marker.
+  Should return nil when there is no more source, which will exit the repl.
 * `pp`: a pretty-printer function to apply on values (default: `fennel.view`).
 * `onValues(values)`: a function that will be called on all returned top level values.
+Takes a table of values.
-* `onError(errType, err, luaSource)`: a function that will be called on each error.
-  `errType` is a string with the type of error, can be either, 'parse', 'compile', 'runtime',  or 'lua'. `err` is the error message, and `luaSource` is the source of the generated lua code.
+* `onError(errType, err, luaSource)`: a function that will be called on each error. `errType` is a string with the type of error, can be either, 'parse', 'compile', 'runtime',  or 'lua'. `err` is the error message, and `luaSource` is the source of the generated lua code.